DevSecOpsSamples/athena-sqs-apigw/README.md

-# Athena concurrent query with API Gateway and SQS
+# Retry Athena query with SQS and API Gateway

+This solution was made to retry Athena query without requested data loss when Throttling error occurred.
 ## Background

 There is a limitation of concurrent query according to the Quota: